Nation (university): University of Oxford

 The nations at Oxford were eventually disbanded in 1274 in an effort to maintain peace in the town.
-This measure was largely unsuccessful and conflicts between the nations continued.
-One such as on 29 April 1388 when Welsh students, who were according to the chronicler Henry Knighton semper inquieti, fought with their northern counterparts.
+Despite this measure, conflicts between the nations continued.
+One such came on 29 April 1388, when Welsh students, who were according to the chronicler Henry Knighton semper inquieti, fought with their northern counterparts.
 The following year a chronicler says that the boreales ran amok in the town chanting 'war, war, war, slay, slay, slay the Welsh dogs' killing and looting as they went, before rounding up the remaining Welsh students and forcing them to kiss the town's gateposts 'goodbye'.

 University of Prague

 A similar division of students had been adopted at the Charles University in Prague, where from its opening in 1348 the studium generale was divided among Bohemian (for local students), Bavarian, Saxon, and Polish nations.
-When there was not a "natio" of a student's birth territory, students were assigned to another nation.
+When there was not a "natio" of a student's birth territory, students were assigned to one of those existing.

+Due to the Decree of Kutná Hora in 1409, the three foreign nations were merged into one and three other votes were for the Bohemian students.
+The exodus of students who had belonged to the German nations led to a decline in the university's prestige and the creation of the University of Leipzig.